jordimas/gnome-shell-extension-arcmenu/README.md

 * Information about your distribution.
 Use the command `lsb_release -a` to retrieve information about your distribution.

 * GNOME Shell version.
-Use the command `gnome-shell --version` to retrieve information about your GNOME Shell version.
+Use the command `gnome-shell --version` to retrieve information about your Shell version.

 * Logs from the systemd journal.
 Use the command `journalctl /usr/bin/gnome-shell -f -o cat` to log the occurrence of the bug.